 It may sound like something your granny would advise, but it really is worth investing in a great set of thermals to wear as a base layer on cold weather hikes.
-Look for inner layers made with merino wool, which is sweat-wicking and naturally antibacterial – we recommend Icebreaker’s excellent base layer range for men and women.
+Look for inner layers made with merino wool, which is warm, while also sweat-wicking and naturally antibacterial – we recommend Icebreaker’s excellent base layer range for men and women.
+At the moment, there's a growing trend for yak wool, which has similar properties to merino.
 On summer hikes, swap your base layers for lightweight synthetic t-shirts and shorts.

 5. Waterproof jacket

 Knowing how to stay dry while hiking can be the difference between enjoyment and misery on those wet days.
 Along with quality boots and a decent backpack, a waterproof is the most essential item in your kit.
 Hopefully, most of the time it will stay firmly stashed in the bottom of your pack but when the heavens do open, boy will you be glad you've got it.

 So, don’t let rain stop play – pack a reliable waterproof jacket for your hikes.
 Jackets designed with a Gore-Tex membrane tend to be expensive but are definitely worth the splurge – this technical layer keeps rain out but still lets the jacket breathe, so you stay dry and don’t overheat.
 Unveiled in 2019, TNF's Futurelight fabric is a breathable waterproof rival to Gore-Tex and also comes highly recommended.

 Otherwise, pick a model with a waterproof rating of at least 10,000mm-15,000mm hydrostatic head.
 Look for a jacket with a well-fitting hood, zipped pockets and ventilation zips under the armpits.

 Even the best jackets loose their water repelling qualities after repeated use.
 It is worth investing in Nikwax's technical cleaning products, which can revitalize your jacket's waterproofing.